farmdawgnation/voicemail-notifier/README.md

 * `VALIDATION_ENABLED` - Set this to true to enforce Twilio request validation.
   Any incoming requests from Twilio are signed and turning this on will enforce checking those signatures.
+* `BASE_URL` - The Base URL that Twilio will use to contact your server including the http / https prefix. (e.g. http://domain.to.your.notifier)

 Deploy this then configure `http://domain.to.your.notifer/notify` as the `recordingStatusCallback` on your `<Record>` TwiML element.